gdh1995/vimium-c/README.md

 Vimium++
 =============================
-A customized Vimium with 微度新标签页, by gdh1995@qq.com
+A customized Vimium with 微度新标签页, by gdh1995@qq.com.

+This branch supports Chrome (ver >~ 38) only.

 __Vimium:__
 * a Chrome extension that provides keyboard-based navigation and control